vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 quartermaster.skills # => 'Inventing gizmos and hacking'
 ```

-With inheritance you define factories only with the necessary attributes that each class needs for creation.
-This parent factory can spawn as many “child” factories as you see fit to cover all kinds of test scenarios with varying data sets.
+As you can observe, the **:bond** and **:quartermaster** factories inherit attributes from their parent **:spy**.
+With that functionality you can easily overwrite attributes for similar objects and be very expressive about it at the same time.
+Imagine all the lines of code saved because you don’t have to repeat the same basic setup if you want to test different states or related objects.
+That feature alone is worth it and makes it hard to go back to YAML fixtures.

-If you don’t want to nest factory definitions you can also link factories to their parent explicitly by providing a **parent** hash:
+If you want to avoid nesting factory definitions you can also link factories to their parent explicitly by providing a **parent** hash:

 **factories.rb**